Undergraduate Admissions Overview

 - A personal essay on a topic of particular meaning and interest to you should tell us who you are, and speak to your values, goals, and aspirations as a student

-- A letter of recommendation from a teacher, guidance counselor, or others reflect your dedication and work ethic
+- At least one letter of recommendation from a teacher, guidance counselor, or someone who can reflect on your dedication and work ethic

 - 4 years of English